 Manti was south of Gideon:

 1 And now it came to pass that as Alma was journeying from the land of Gideon southward away to the land of Manti, (Alma 17:1)

 Gideon was east of Zarahemla:

 7 …he departed from them yea from the church which was in the city of Zarahemla and went over upon the east of the river Sidon into the valley of Gideon there having been a city built which was called the city of Gideon which was in the valley that was called Gideon (Alma 6:7)

 What does “head” of the river mean?
-We take our context from Lehi’s dream, which meant source:
+We take our context from Lehi’s dream, which means source:

 13 And as I cast my eyes round about that perhaps I might discover my family also I beheld a river of water and it ran along and it was near the tree of which I was partaking the fruit

 The “head” of a river in the Book of Mormon meant its source, not its mouth.
-That is why the armies would travel to the head so they could cross on dry land.
+That is why the armies would travel to the head to get around it.